MesfinD/HPC/_episodes/040-scheduler.md

 {: .bash}

-You can modify the database items using SQL-like where and set, for example:
+We can modify the database items using SQL-like where and set, for example:

 ` # sacctmgr modify account where  name=username set cluster=chess `

 {: .bash}

+We can delete user account from slurm job controller by:

+`sacctmgr remove user Username where account=Username/account`